-Before using the relaxation \eqref{eq:relax} to analyze stochastic methods, in Section \ref{sec:num_ill}, we present a sequence of refinements of the conditions describing $\Ge$, eventually leading to sufficient conditions, that yield increasingly stronger relaxations of \eqref{eq:PEP_untractable_gen}.
-We first describe some of the sources of relaxation in \eqref{eq:relax}, arising from the difference between $\G_E$ and $\Gc$. \paragraph{Sources of relaxation in \eqref{eq:relax}} \begin{description} \item[Compensation across realizations.]
+As an example, we present some of the potential sources of relaxation in \eqref{eq:relax}, arising from the difference between $\G_E$ and $\Gc$. \paragraph{Sources of relaxation in \eqref{eq:relax}} \begin{description} \item[Compensation across realizations.]
 In $\G_E$, the constraints $\Ci$, $\|g_\star\|=0$, \eqref{eq:method}, and $\F$-interpolability are satisfied by the union of all realizations of $(F,G)$, generated by a noise realization $\ve^{(i)}$.
 By contrast, in $\Gc$, these conditions are only required to hold in expectation, allowing for compensation across different realizations.
 As a result, some realizations may individually violate one of these constraints, while their average satisfies them.

 \item[Realizations interpolated by different functions.]
 Even if each realization of $(F,G)$ is $\F$-interpolable, they may be consistent with different functions in $\F$, rather than a single common one.
 Belonging to $\G_E$ requires that a single function $f \in \F$ simultaneously interpolates all realizations. \end{description}